Pahari people (Nepal): History

 The Paharis are historically ancient, having been mentioned by the authors Pliny and Herodotus and figuring in India's epic poem, the Mahābhārata.
 References to Brahmins and Kshatriyas are found in Banawali (Tantric texts) on Nepal, in whose ancient setting Kathmandu was still a lake.
-Pahadi brahmins are Brahmins of Indo-Aryan Brahman are responsible for religious affairs.
-They are top in the hierarchy in varna system of Hinduism, Brahmins usually given the role of advisor to the King.
-After passing of several dynasties the brahmins entered the Nepal for purpose like worshiping for Khasa kings and serving for them in religious actions.
-After passing of several years they became one of the major ethnic group of Nepal.
-The four Narayana temples around the valley were established by these Vaishnava people.
+Pahadi Brahmins, Kshatriyas, and Dalits are of Indo-Aryan heritage.

 Before Nepal was united as a nation under the Shah dynasty (1768–2008), smaller kingdoms in the region were ruled by kings of various ethnic and caste groups.
 The ancient name of this Himalayan region was Khas Desh.
 Most populous among the people of this mid-mountainous area were the Khas people, also mentioned in the histories of India and China.
 The Khas people, indigenous Indo-Aryan mountain dwellers, spread to dominate the hills of Central Himalaya and played important role in the history of the region, establishing many independent dynasties in early medieval times.
 The Khas people had an empire, the Kaśa Kingdom, whose territory extended to Kashmir, part of Tibet, and Western Nepal (Karnali Zone).